LogtalkDotOrg/logtalk3/coding/vico/NOTES.md

 ________________________________________________________________________

-Vico is a MacOS X text editor available at:
+Vico is a macOS text editor available at:

 	http://www.vicoapp.com/